 The Student Wellbeing and Safeguarding team take referrals from personal tutors who feel students would benefit from additional support.
-The team may direct the student towards an external agency or the internal counselling service, if necessary, or work with the student themselves for a period of time, if that is considered more appropriate.
-Students can contact the team on the Wellbeing WhatApp number 07387 411834.
+The team may direct the student towards an external agency.
+Students can contact the team on the Wellbeing WhatApp number 07387 411834 during office hours or they can contact the Student Assistance Programme (SAP) to access 24/7 support by phoning 0800 0283766.